-Shattering Preconceptions: 5 Things You Thoughts You Knew About Medical Cannabis
+Shattering Preconceptions: 5 Things You Thought You Knew About Medical Cannabis

 Cannabis has become one of the most socially disruptive phenomena of our time.
 It is a topic that has polarised.
 While the medical community has shown ample evidence to confirm the plant’s therapeutic potential, some people and groups of people seem unable to shake the image of the proverbial stoner.
 However, with the seal of approval from the U.S. Food and Drug Administration (FDA) for the world’s first cannabis-derived medication, this is now finally changing.
 And it is changing for the good.
 In this piece, we look at the 5 major preconceptions we hear most frequently from those with an interest in investing in medical cannabis.
 In addition, we also look at how we believe cannabis can be a force for good, and how investors have an opportunity to align their values in this way.